 The children have been taking part in lots of activities to develop their speaking and listening skills.
 These have included playing listening games and taking part in class discussions.
 Sharing Henry Bear’s diary has helped to develop the children’s confidence when speaking in front of a group.
 The children have been working hard at developing their ability to identifying rhyming words and they are rapidly becoming experts.

-The topic of ‘Ourselves’ has seen the children make paper plate faces and we have used our senses to discover more about our likes and dislikes.
-We have made Diva lamps and learned about the story of Rama and Sita.
-We recreated fireworks night combining our learning in the areas of maths and design.
-We have also learnt about the nocturnal lives of owls and hedgehogs, and have made our own ones using clay and paper plates.
-In November the children made a poppy wreath and observed the minutes silence for Remembrance Day, which they managed exceedingly well.
-Prior to Christmas the children made snowmen Christmas cards, star tree decorations and Christmas pudding crispy cakes.
+The topic of ‘Ourselves’ has seen the children recreate their faces and they used their senses to discover more about their likes and dislikes.
+During the first half term the school celebrated Black History week.
+The children listened to the story ‘Handa’s Surprise’ and enjoyed tasting the exotic fruits featured in the book and making African drums.
+During the celebration of Diwali we made Diva lamps and learned about the story of Rama and Sita.
+The children also enjoyed taking part in a Diwali dance workshop.
+To celebrate fireworks night we combined our learning in the areas of maths and design to make individual firework pictures and a classroom display.
+We have also learnt about the preparations that animals make in the Autumn for the Winter months.
+We made owls and hedgehogs using clay and created cosy homes for them out of boxes.
+In November the children made poppies and observed the minutes silence for Remembrance Day, which they managed exceedingly well.
+Prior to Christmas the children made Reindeer Christmas cards, star tree decorations and Christmas pudding crispy cakes.